 Your child's immune system is weak.
 So it is important to take good care of your child's oral health.
 This will help prevent infections that can become serious and spread.
-Make sure your child's dentist knows that your child has had a bone marrow transplant.
+Tell your child's dentist that your child has had a bone marrow transplant.
 That way you can work together to ensure the best oral care for your child.

 - Have your child to brush his teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
-Give them a toothbrush with soft bristles to use.
+Use a toothbrush with soft bristles to use.
 Floss gently once a day.

-- Have your child rinse his mouth 4 times a day with a salt and baking soda solution.
-(Mix one half teaspoon, or 2.5 mL, of salt and one half teaspoon, or 2.5 mL, of baking soda in 8 ounces, or 237 mL, of water.)
+- Have your child rinse their mouth 4 times a day with a salt and baking soda solution.
+(Mix one half teaspoon, or 2 g, of salt and one half teaspoon, or 2 g, of baking soda in 8 ounces, or 240 mL, of water.)

 - Take care of your child's lips with products made with lanolin.
-Tell your child's doctor if they develop new mouth sores or pain.
+Tell the doctor if your child develops new mouth sores or pain.

 - DO NOT let your child eat foods and drinks that have a lot of sugar in them.
 Give them sugarless gums or sugar-free popsicles or sugar-free hard candies.

 Take care of your child's braces, retainers, or other dental products: